Ziwei-Wang-Will/Yelp_Data_Challenge-NLP_Sentiment_Analysis_and_Review_Clustering_and_Recommender_System/README.md

 - [**Detailed Code and Plotting**](https://github.com/will-zw-wang/Yelp_Data_Challenge-NLP_Sentiment_Analysis_and_Review_Clustering_and_Recommender_System/blob/master/code/Yelp_Data_Challenge%20-%20Data%20Preprocessing.ipynb)

 ### 2. NLP and Sentiment Classification
-- Define feature variables and target variable
+- Defineed feature variables and target variable
     - Feature variables: customer reviews
     - Target variable:
         - positive review: 5 stars review
         - negative review: less than 5 stars review
 - Get NLP representation of the documents
     - Tokenization
-    - Remove stop words
+    - Removed stop words
     - Lemmatization
-    - Generate vocabulary
+    - Generated vocabulary
-    - Generate TF-IDF Matrix
+    - Generated TF-IDF Matrix
-- Classifying positive/negative review
+- Classified positive/negative review
     - **Basic model with cross validation**
         - We tried to perform cross validation to evaluate basic model.
         - <img src="https://github.com/will-zw-wang/Yelp_Data_Challenge-NLP_Sentiment_Analysis_and_Review_Clustering_and_Recommender_System/blob/master/images/sentiment%20classification/CV_basic_model_performance_comparison.png" width="500" height="140">
-        - The performance of **KNN** is the weakest.
+        - The performance of **KNN** was the weakest.
-        - The trainng score and the test score of the other three models are comparable, seems no negative impact of overfitting.
+        - The trainng score and the test score of the other three models were comparable, seems no negative impact of overfitting.
-        - In **KNN**, **Logistic regression** and **Naive-Bayes** models, the difference between training and testing score is extremely close.
+        - In **KNN**, **Logistic regression** and **Naive-Bayes** models, the difference between training and testing score was extremely close.
-        - However, in the **Random Forest** model, the difference is more significant compared to the results from **Logistic Regression** and **Naive-Bayes models**.
+        - However, in the **Random Forest** model, the difference was more significant compared to the results from **Logistic Regression** and **Naive-Bayes models**.
-            - It indicated that Random Forest, in fact, can't generalized the results to the unseen data (or testing data) very well, and is a high-variance model for this project instance.
+            - It indicated that Random Forest, in fact, couldn't generalized the results to the unseen data (or testing data) very well, and was a high-variance model for this project instance.
     - **Models with grid search**
         - We tried grid search for these models to find the best predictable classifier
         - <img src=" " width="400" height="160">
-        - The performance of models with grid_search are very close to those of basic models, which indicate our baisc models have already performed greatly in this dataset and hard for the models with grid_search to perform better.
+        - The performance of models with grid_search were very close to those of basic models, which indicated our baisc models had already performed greatly in this dataset and hard for the models with grid_search to perform better.
     - **Models with standardized tf-idf vectors and with (Stardardized + PCA) tf-idf vectors**
-        -  We tried standardization and PCA to see if we can improve the model performace.
+        -  We tried standardization and PCA to see if we could improve the model performace.
         - <img src=" " width="400" height="160">
         -
 ### 3. Review Clustering
 - **Clustered positive reviews of all business in "Las Vegas" into groups**
-    - **Cluster reviews with KMeans, k = 8(default)**
+    - **Clustered reviews with KMeans, k = 8(default)**
-        - Inspect the centroids
+        - Inspected the centroids
-            - (1) Sort each centroid vector to find the top 10 features
+            - (1) Sorted each centroid vector to find the top 10 features
-            - (2) Go back to our vectorizer object to find out what words each of these features corresponds to
+            - (2) Went back to our vectorizer object to find out what words each of these features corresponds to
             - top 10 features for each cluster:
                 - 0: burger, fries, burgers, good, great, place, cheese, best, shake, food
                 - 1: food, good, place, best, vegas, amazing, delicious, time, service, just